upleveled/system-setup/windows.md

     4. Find the virtualization option in the BIOS Setup Utility.
 This can be under the `Configuration`, `Advanced` or `Security` tab, you will likely navigate with the `Down`, `Up`, `Left`, or `Right` arrow keys in this mode if the mouse doesn't work
     5. Enable virtualization by setting `Disabled` to `Enabled` on the Virtualization option.
 The Virtualization option can be called: `Virtualization Technology`, `SVM(Secure Virtual Machine) Mode`, `AMD-V(AMD Virtualization)`, `AMD SVM`, `Intel VTX(Intel Virtualization Technology)`, `Intel VT-d(Virtualization for Direct-IO)` or `AMD IOMMU(Input/Output Memory Management Unit)` depending on your computer manufacturer
     6. Find option that says `Save Changes and Exit` or anything that signifies that the changes you made will be saved and press `Enter` or the key next to that option.
 Your computer will restart

-    If you are unable to find the virtualization settings in your BIOS, ensure that your computer supports virtualization.
-To do this, open PowerShell as an administrator and run the following command:

-    ```bash
-    Get-ComputerInfo -Property 'HyperV*'
-    ```

-    This should display the following output or similar output that indicates that virtualization is supported:

-    ```bash
-    HyperVisorPresent: False
-    HyperVRequirementDataExecutionPreventionAvailable : True
-    HyperVRequirementSecondLevelAddressTranslation    : True
-    HyperVRequirementVirtualizationFirmwareEnabled    : False
-    HyperVRequirementVMMonitorModeExtensions          : True
-    ```

-    If your output looks similar to the one above, find out the virtualization option for your specific computer and repeat the steps above to enable it on your computer

 22. <a name="expo-react-native"></a>We will now install Expo CLI for React Native.
 Search for Hyper in the start menu, then right click on it and choose "Run as Administrator".